 Requirements-* standard volumetric flasks, electronic balance,weighing paper, spatulas, distilled water, sucrose,etc

-To calculate the molarity and molality of given mass % of sugar solution.The correct amount of sugar was taken as calculated and weighed accurately.
-It was dissolved in a beaker.
-100mL of the solution was taken and added to a preweighed beaker.
+In order to calculate the molarity and molality of a given mass % sugar solution.The exact amount of sugar was taken as calculated and weighed accurately.
+It was dissolved in a beaker. containing 100 mL of the solvent and added to a pre-weighed beaker.
 We now have the mass and volume of the solution.
 Thus, we can calculate the molality and molarity of the solution, as also the density of the solution!

 We repeat the procedure of determining the mass and volume of the fizz drink.
 Exactly 100 ml of the solution of commercial sodas were taken and weighed.
-The densities of the fizz drinks devoid of the fizz solution were calculated [ D=M/V]; The corresponding densities for unknowns from the std curve of the sugar solutions were determined.
+The densities of the fizz drinks devoid of the fizz in the solutions, were calculated [ D=M/V]; The corresponding densities for unknowns from the standard curve of the sugar solution were determined.
 Note the mass% of sugar in the solution.
 The results were verified from the value given on the label of the drink.